 It is important to know what is and what is not covered by your condo policy.
-An expert insurance broker can help review your coverage options.
+An expert condo insurance broker can help review your coverage options.

-Also note that if you are renting a condo or you are renting a portion of your condo to a roommate, the renter will be covered by the commercial insurance policy for the building but the renter should have tenants’ or renters’ insurance to cover their own contents.
+Also note that if you are renting a condo or you are renting a portion of your condo to a roommate, the renter will be covered by the commercial insurance policy for the building but they should have tenants’ or renters’ insurance to cover their own contents.
 You, as a condo owner, should tell your broker if you are renting all or a portion of your premises.

 Condo insurance typically costs about $30 per month or $360 per year before taxes.
 Be aware that if you have more things you want to insure, the cost will increase.
 Condo insurance is generally much less expensive than most home insurance policies.
-Some factors that come into play when determining your condo insurance premium are how much your personal possessions are worth, how old your building is, your insurance history, and your claims history.
+Some factors that come into play when determining your condo insurance premium are how much your personal possessions are worth, how old your building is, your insurance history and your claims history.

 $376 plus tax